-The Board and its Committees received a number of presentations in 2018 focused on deepening the Board's knowledge of the business, the industry and the key risks and opportunities facing the Company.
-Presentation topics included emerging methanol production technologies, a review of potential methanol plants proposed to be built by competitors, an olefins market review and the natural gas market in Chile and Argentina.
-In 2018, all but one director attended all internal Board education sessions.
+The Board and its Committees received a number of presentations in 2019 focused on deepening the Board's knowledge of the business, the industry and the key risks and opportunities facing the Company.
+Presentation topics included a gas update on Trinidad, a review of the Company's cyber security readiness, a review of methanol supply, demand and price outlook and impact of MTO demand, and an overview of the Company's strategic workforce plan.

+In 2019, all directors attended all internal Board education sessions.

 In addition, Board meetings are periodically held at a location where the Company has methanol production operations or significant commercial activities.
-In November 2018, the Board visited the Company's methanol facilities in Punta Arenas, Chile and its business office in Santiago, Chile.
+In November 2019, the Board visited the Company's methanol facilities in Damietta, Egypt and attended meetings in Cairo, Egypt where our business office is located.
 This site visit gave our directors an opportunity to receive various presentations focused on these facilities.
 The visit also gave our directors an extended opportunity to interact with employees, business associates, government officials and community members as well as tour the methanol production facilities and learn about the local culture.